Scuba diving inPalau

 No trip to Palau would be complete without a visit to one of the most unique sites in the Pacific - Palau’s Jellyfish Lake.
 Recently reopened to controlled tourism, visitors can now snorkel amongst dense school of golden jellyfish, that have evolved in isolation affect being cut off from the open sea by towering limestone cliffs.
 The surreal experience of drifting through vast clouds of stingless jellyfish in a stunning marine lake sums up Palau as a dive destination - unique, exhilarating and spectacular.

-Palau was first settled by Philippine migrants over 3000 years ago and and visited by European explorers only in the 16th century.
+Palau was first settled by Philippine migrants over 3000 years ago and and first visited by European explorers in the 16th century.
 In more modern times, Palau has had a turbulent history and at various times has been claimed by Spain, Philippines, Germany and Japan, before finally declaring its independence in 1978.
-During World War II, Palau was the scene of some of the Pacific’s toughest fighting, particularly on Peleliu Island, where the epic Battle of Peleliu took place in 1944.
+During World War II, Palau was the scene of some of the Pacific’s toughest fighting, particularly on Peleliu Island, where an epic Battle took place in 1944.
 American and Japanese forces fought over this tiny coral island and its airstrip for over 2 months, with the loss of over 13,000 men.
 Today Palau has become one of the Pacific’s most popular tourist destinations that are drawn by the stunning natural environment, adventure and exploration, its rich history, and of course, some of the best diving on the planet.